Mechanochemistry: Oxidant generation

-Industry applications
+Industrial applications

 Fundamentals and applications ranging from nano materials to technology have been reviewed.
 The approach has been used to synthesize metallic nanoparticles, catalysts, magnets, γ‐graphyne, metal iodates, nickel–vanadium carbide and molybdenum–vanadium carbide nanocomposite powders.

 Ball milling has been used to separate hydrocarbon gases from crude oil.
 The process used 1-10% of the energy of conventional cryogenics.
 Differential absorption is affected by milling intensity, pressure and duration.
 The gases are recovered by heating, at a specific temperature for each gas type.
 The process has successfully processed alkyne, olefin and paraffin gases using boron nitride powder.

 (Poly)lactic acid, a green material, can be upcycled into alkyl lactate esters by mechanochemistry, using alcohol as a reaction partner under resonant acoustic mixing.

 Storage

 Mechanochemistry has potential for energy-efficient solid-state storage of hydrogen, ammonia and other fuel gases.
 The resulting powder is safer than conventional methods of compression and liquefaction.